 Depression does not go away without treatment in most people.
 It is common for depressed patients to undergo several therapies before they find something that works for them.
 If you’d like to explore TMS depression treatment in NYC, Dr. Woo and the team at Madison Avenue TMS & Psychiatry will be with you every step of the way.
 We are dedicated to guiding patients and helping those suffering from depression in New York City feel less alone.

-Our team will serve as your resource during your TMS treatment for depression in New York.
-If you have any questions about your treatment for depression, side-effects, TMS therapy costs or other available depression treatments in Manhattan, please don’t hesitate to ask.
+Our team will serve as your resource during your TMS treatment for depression.
+If you have any questions about your treatment for depression, side-effects, TMS therapy costs or other available depression treatments, please don’t hesitate to ask.

 There are many different types of medications that may be prescribed to someone suffering from depression.
 Your doctor can help you determine which medication is best for you, but it is important to take all medications as prescribed while also being vigilant to any side effects.
 If any serious side effects, like suicidal thoughts, are experienced, it is important to consult your doctor immediately.